 Lay out the landing to the house to allow for proper turning.
 You can use boards and mason lines to make the provisions for landing.
 Then lay the outside edges from top to the level, remove the sod, excavate the soil to the right depth, use masking tapes to lay other posts, and then dig holes for the posts.
 Cut fiber tube forms, nail the wood on the opposite side of the forms, add posts to the holes and brace them to place.
 Prepare concrete and fill the forms then let the concrete dry before you remove the forms, lay the landscape and cover with gravel, fix the cross beams, and finally install landing.Incoming Searches:

-- wood for outdoors ramp
+- proper wood for building an outdoor ramp